bhefty/etcha-sketch-pad/README.md

 #Project: Javascript/jQuery

+## How to use:
+Enter a number in the box and press submit to generate a grid.
+If the number entered cannot render a perfect square, it will return an error.

+Use your mouse to 'color' the grid.
+A randomly generated color will be placed at your current grid location.
+Each successive passover of that grid will result in a different color at a higher opacity level.

+## Goals:
 In this project, you'll get a chance to actually build a pretty nifty tool to flex your Javascript and jQuery muscles.
 Build a browser version of something between a sketchpad and an Etch-A-Sketch.

 1. Create a web page (or use JSFiddle) with a 16x16 grid of square divs.